paulternate/cf-venafi-automation/docs/02-one-time-aws-account-setup/README.md

 NOTE: You ran the Template in the "us-east-1" region.
 For the purpose of this exercise, and to keep a long story short, it's probably best just to stick with this arrangement!

 NOTE: To get the most benefit from these exercises, we recommend the use of Versioned S3 Buckets.
-If the Stacks you create in the exercise use the Bucket created by this One-Time Stack, Versioning is enabled for you.
+If the Stacks you create in the exercise use the default Bucket created by this One-Time Stack, then Versioning is enabled for you.

 <!-- if we need to regionalize these buckets (and setup replication) then we should do so with another template (or use CDK) in a manner similar to the "venafi-ecosystem" buckets -->